DecLearn/declearn/README.md

 conda activate declearn
 ```

+_Note: at the moment, conda installation is not recommended, because the
+package's installation is made slightly harder due to some dependencies being
+installable via conda while other are only available via pip/pypi, which can
+lead to dependency-tracking trouble._

 ### Installation

 To install the package, simply clone the git repository and run `pip install .`